Principal, Wilderness School

 Helen has a strong history of service to the SACE Board, and enjoys observing the outstanding results being achieved across South Australia and internationally through the study of a world-class certificate.
 She believes that innovation and creativity are critical to the structure of the SACE, and to the operational procedures of the SACE Board.

 She has a firm belief in the capacity of young people to create societies and environments that will support their preferred futures.
 She considers that success in the SACE is foundational to that outcome.

 Board Member (ex officio)

-Neil is the Chief Executive of the SACE Board of South Australia.
-Neil was appointed to the position in October 2013, and aims to continue the pursuit of excellence and equity for SACE students.
+Jan Raymond was appointed Acting Chief Executive of the SACE Board of South Australia in August 2017.
+Jan brings to the role extensive experience as Executive Manager, Curriculum and Assessment, and a drive to continue the pursuit of excellence and equity for all SACE students.

 Chair JamFactory and TAFE SA Boards

 Peter joined the Board in October 2012.
 He began his working life as a secondary school teacher in Victoria, and has since undertaken diverse roles in a variety of industries, including industrial arbitrator, marketing manager, industry spokesperson, and various senior management roles in both the private and public sectors.
 Peter was the Chief Executive Officer of Business SA, before retiring in July 2012.
 He continues to serve on a number of Boards including those of JamFactory (Chair) and TAFE SA (Chair).
 Peter has sat on various other boards and councils including the Training and Skills Commission, WorkCover SA, and Cancer Council SA.

 Strategic Professor in the Science of Learning & Director, Flinders Centre for Science Education in the 21st Century, Flinders University